-On any given day in the Penn patrol zone, there are approximately 125,000 people studying, working, living, visiting or simply passing through the area.
-Policing an open, urban, multicultural and densely-populated university environment such as Penn requires at the core, a strong commitment to the philosophy of community-based policing practices.
-The primary policing functions of the University of Pennsylvania Police Department are law enforcement, order maintenance and service, but underscoring each of these complex functions, first and foremost, is the belief that the UPPD needs the support of the community which it serves for effective crime prevention and control.
-Community needs and crime-prevention tactics are identified in partnership between the UPPD and its constituents, and discussed and reinforced at every level within the UPPD, from the patrol officer to the Superintendent of Police.
-Other components of the community policing strategy include:
+Over 125,000 people study, work, live, and visit within the Penn Patrol Zone on a given day.
+Safety and Security in an open, urban, multicultural and densely-populated university environment such as Penn requires at the core, a strong commitment to community-based policing practices.
+The primary responsibilities of the University of Pennsylvania Police Department are law enforcement, order maintenance and service.
+First and foremost in our organization’s success, is the support of the community we serve for effective crime prevention.
+Community feedback and input about our crime-prevention programs are critical to building a successful program.
+This philosophy is reinforced at every level within the UPPD, from the patrol officer to the Chief of Police.

-The University of Pennsylvania Police Department’s Detective Unit is a full service squad comprised of the Deputy Chief of Investigations, 2 Detective Supervisors and 12 Detectives.
+The University of Pennsylvania Police Department’s Detective Unit is a full-service squad comprised of the Deputy Chief of Investigations, 2 Detective Supervisors and 12 Detectives.
 Services include Criminal Investigations, Offender Processing and crime scene examinations.

-The UPPD Detective Bureau is proud to have clearance rates for burglaries and robberies consistently rank higher than the average national clearance rates for the same crimes.
+The UPPD Detective Bureau is proud to have clearance rates for burglaries and robberies consistently higher than the average national clearance rates for the same crimes.
 The Detective Unit also provides Dignitary Protection for the many important University of Pennsylvania VIP’s both local and from around the globe who visit our campus.